ampproject/amphtml/spec/amp-html-format.md

 ## Resources

-Resources such as images, videos, audio files or ads must be included into a AMP HTML file through custom elements such as `<amp-img>`.
+Resources such as images, videos, audio files or ads must be included into an AMP HTML file through custom elements such as `<amp-img>`.
 We call them managed resources because whether and when they will be loaded and displayed to the user is decided by the AMP runtime.

 There are no particular guarantees as to the loading behavior of the AMP runtime, but it should generally strive to load resources quickly enough, so that they are loaded by the time the user would like to see them if possible.
 The runtime should prioritize resources currently in viewport and attempt to predict changes to the viewport and preload resources accordingly.